2019 Presidents Cup

 The 2019 Presidents Cup was the 13th edition of the Presidents Cup golf competition, held at Royal Melbourne Golf Club in Melbourne, Victoria, from 12 to 15 December 2019.
 Royal Melbourne previously hosted the tournament in 1998, at which the International team had their only victory, and 2011.
-It is the only international venue to have held the tournament more than once.

 The United States retained the cup, winning the competition 16–14.
 Trailing before the final day singles matches, they won six and tied four of the 12 matches.

 Team qualification and selection

 Both teams had 12 players.
 On 18 August 2019, the eight automatic qualifiers for each team were finalized.

 International team

 The International team featured the top 8 players with the most Official World Golf Ranking points accumulated between 27 August 2018 (Dell Technologies Championship) and 18 August 2019 (BMW Championship) and four captain's picks made in early November.
 This was a change from 2017 when selection was based on the leading players in the Official World Golf Ranking.
 The number of captain's picks was also increased from two to four.